kvh/common-model/README.md

   fields:
     id: |
-      Unique identifier for this transaction, required so that transactions can be deduped accurately.
-If data does not have a unique identifier, either create one, or use a more basic schema like `common.TimeSeries`.
+      Unique identifier for this transaction, required so that transactions can be safely de-duplicated.
+If data does not have a unique identifier, either create one, or use a more basic schema like `common.Measurement`.
 ```

 ## Versioning